aurictest/auric-finance/README.md

 The price of XAU is to be taken from Chainlink's oracle.
 The BasicMonetaryPolicy is an abstract smart contract, i.e., it does not implement the functions for reading the price from Uniswap and Chainlink.
-For the purposes of the audit, assume that the monetary policy used in production implements the two abstract functions and intergates with both protocols correctly.
-For the testing purposes and demonstration of the inteded functionality, the implementation provides a MockMonetaryPolicy which is used in tests.
+For the purposes of the audit, assume that the monetary policy used in production implements the two abstract functions and integrates with both protocols correctly.
+For the testing purposes and demonstration of the intended functionality, the implementation provides a MockMonetaryPolicy which is used in tests.

 To further reduce the market manipulation options, rebases driven by the BasicMonetaryPolicy take into account prices of up to 1 hours ago.
 Therefore, prices are stored as pending